Esteb37/Flixter/README.md

 # Project 2 - *Flixter*

-**Flixter** shows the movies with the best overall rating.
-The app utilizes the Movie Database API to display images and basic information about these movies to the user.
+**Flixter** allows the user to browse movies from the "Now Playing","Upcoming", and "Top Rated" catalogues and view their details, similar movies and trailer.
+The application allows limitless scrolling and the ability to search a specific movie.
+Flixter utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: **8** hours spent in total
+Time spent: **20** hours spent in total

 ## User Stories